otaviocc/Coltrane/README.md

 You write `spawn`/`join` and never reason about cores or thread pools.
 The runtime builds a [**DAG**](https://en.wikipedia.org/wiki/Directed_acyclic_graph) of tasks implicitly from the nesting of `spawn` calls and schedules it onto a fixed pool of **Virtual Processors**, each a real OS thread with the pool sized to the core count by default, using **work-helping**: an idle or joining VP executes pending descendant tasks itself rather than blocking.

+In other words, you focus on describing the concurrency of your application instead of having to worry about the parallelism your hardware supports or allows.

 > This is a deliberate alternative to Swift Structured Concurrency.
 The core is built on raw threads and locks (`Thread`, `NSCondition`, `NSRecursiveLock`, `DispatchSemaphore`).
 There is no `async`/`await`, no actors, and no stack switching.
 Jobs run inline on a VP's real call stack.

 ## Example